sinamhdv/stronghold-crusader/README.md

 # Stronghold Crusader
-A graphical multiplayer game developed in Java similar to the popular game Stronghold Crusader as SUT Advanced Programming course project.
+A graphical multiplayer game developed in Java similar to the popular game Stronghold Crusader.